simphotonics/generic_enum/README.md

 0. Add the import directives shown above.
 1. Add a part statement referencing the generated file `dpi_resolution.g.dart`.
 2. Define an enumeration.
-3. Define an extension on the enumeration and annotate with @GenerateJsonExtension().
+3. Define a public extension on the enumeration that maps each enum instance to a const value with arbitrary data-type.
+(Inspired by this [issue comment]).
+Annotate the extension with @GenerateJsonExtension().
 4. Define a getter mapping each instance of the enum to its base value.
 5. Configure the build targets (and amend the generate_for entry).
    In your local `build.yaml` file add configurations for the builder